Get Your Tetanus Shots From Family Urgent Care

 How Do Tetanus Shots Work In The Body?

 When a tetanus vaccine is injected, our body responds by creating antibodies.
 These antibodies are ready to fight the disease-causing bacteria whenever the body is exposed to similar bacteria.
-Later in life, if the bacteria gets into your skin, the antibodies recognize and attack it in order to prevent tetanus infection.
+Later in life, if the bacteria pass into your skin, the antibodies recognize and attack them in order to prevent tetanus infection.

 How Can Family Urgent Care Help You?